rcmdnk/octogray/README.md

     $ git submodule add git@github.com:rcmdnk/octogray.git .themes/octogray
     $ .themes/octogray/setup.sh

-During the instration, you will be asked if you want to apply patch to `Gemfile`, `_config.yml` and `Rakefile`, too.
+During the instration, you will be asked if you want to apply patches to `Gemfile`, `_config.yml` and `Rakefile`, too.

 If you want to keep current files, ignore and check these files in octogray later.